TL;DR

 - Make a Claim: If you are diagnosed with a condition that is listed and defined in your policy documents, you and your doctor complete a claim form.

-Key Concepts You Need to Understand
+Key Concepts you may need to Understand

 - The List of Conditions: This is the heart of any CIC policy.
 It's crucial to understand that cover is not provided for any illness, only those specifically named and defined in the policy.
-While the "big three" – cancer, heart attack, and stroke – account for the majority of claims, modern comprehensive policies can cover over 50 conditions, including multiple sclerosis, kidney failure, major organ transplant, and Parkinson's disease.
+While the "big three" – cancer, heart attack, and stroke – account for the majority of claims, modern comprehensive policies may cover over 50 conditions, including multiple sclerosis, kidney failure, major organ transplant, and Parkinson's disease.

 Real-Life Scenario: Mark, a 42-year-old architect with a wife and two young children, suffers a major heart attack.
-His Critical Illness Cover, which he took out to protect his £250,000 mortgage, pays out in full after he survives for 14 days post-event.
+His Critical Illness Cover, which he took out to protect his £250,000 mortgage, may pay out in full after he survives for 14 days post-event.
 This money allows his family to pay off their mortgage completely, removing their single biggest financial burden.
 It gives Mark the breathing space to recover without the stress of returning to work before he is ready.

 The Sobering Reality: Why Statutory Sick Pay and Savings Aren't Enough